The Origin of Mass

 (3.7)

-Due to their orbital motion, the basic particles are in fact positioned at varying angles to each other in relation to the direction of the external force, so that only part of this force is effective.
+Due to their orbital motion, the basic particles are in reality positioned at varying angles to each other in relation to the direction of the external force, so that only part of this force is effective.

 (3.8)